What is the Ajna or Third-Eye Chakra?

 Headstand || Shirshasana - The best way to activate the Ajna Chakra is the Headstand.
 Practicing this asana daily is beneficial for improved brain function and all sensory organs in the head.
 This asana stimulates and regulates all the bodily systems.
 It also helps to counter the problems of menopause.

-Breathing through the Ajna Chakra
+Breathing & the Ajna Chakra

 The simplest and effective way to activate the Ajna Chakra is through breathing consciously.
 Sit in a comfortable meditative pose with your spine elongated.
 Close your eyes and focus all your energies on your third eye.
-Bring your attention to the breathing while inhaling and imagine a positive light entering the Third-Eye Chakra.
+Bring your attention to breathing while inhaling and imagine a positive light entering the Third-Eye Chakra.
 In the same way, while exhaling, let all the negative thoughts away from you and let the whole body relax.
 Continue this process for 5 to 10 minutes.

 Seed Mantra Chanting